roman-milk/roman-milk.github.io/teachers-confused-mind.md

+===

- ****** Teacher's Confused Mind Ch.
-14-15 ****** bysadkins116© I want to thank all who commented and sent me feedback on this series.
+I want to thank all who commented and sent me feedback on this series.
 I really didn't receive any negative comments.
 These are the last chapters and I hope you enjoy them.
 I want to again thank Scorpious1945 for his editing prowess.
 He really help me become a better writer.
 Keep in mind that this story is just a fantasy.
 Not only are the characters not based on any real persons, but women or men for that matter should never be subjected to such humiliations.

  *****